SeCorpo/ps_sts_api/README.md

 11. All models use BaseModel from core/base
 12. When creating an object, return the created object to the client
 13. Every database table has its own file and class (no two classes in one file)
+14. All schemas use BaseSchema from core/base_schema
+15. Schemas use the same value naming as the Models, if possible

 ---
 ### Service functions